saweeet/saweeet.github.io/content/en/cat-sitting.md

 **Casting to the TV from your laptop**
 The TV is on a different network so you will need to connect to a different Wi-Fi network if you would like to cast anything.
 Ask Jeremy for details.

+## Alexa

+- Alexa can turn lights on/off with voice commands.
+- Lights are configured by room:
+  - **Living room**: "Turn on lights" will switch on all lamps.
+  - **Kitchen**: "Turn on lights" will switch on the bench light, splashback, and sink light.
+- A common command we like to use a bedtime: "Alexa, turn off all the lights".
+- If lamps are turned off manually, they disconnect from the internet, and Alexa cannot control them.

 ## Coffee machine operation
 - Shorts link: [https://www.youtube.com/shorts/BqlXmq-OdXk](https://www.youtube.com/shorts/BqlXmq-OdXk)
 - Use filtered water to refill the water tank.
 Do not exceed the max line.
 Do not run the machine on empty water.